Connecting, Collaborating, and Working Remotely

 Various tools are available at Queen’s (at no cost) for storing and sharing documents:

-• OneDrive for Business - securely store, share, and sync your files in the cloud with 5 TB of online storage.
+• OneDrive for Business - securely store, share, and sync your files in the cloud for access from anywhere.

-• Microsoft Teams – securely store, share, sync, and collaborate on files in the cloud with up to 25 TB of online storage.
+• Microsoft Teams – securely store, share, sync, and collaborate on files in the cloud.

 • onQ (for Teaching and Learning) – upload course material directly to onQ for students to access.